 Located in the southeastern portion of the plume that exists in the bedrock, four extraction wells (ER-1 through ER-4) were simulated and are referred to as the East Ravine Extraction Wells.
 The purpose of these wells is to extract the Cr(VI)-impacted groundwater located in the bedrock.
 These wells are screened in the upper four layers of the model.
 In this portion of the model, the upper four layers represent the shallow bedrock, and the hydraulic conductivities are considerably lower than the hydraulic conductivities of the alluvial aquifer.
 Because of the tighter material in this vicinity, sustainable extraction rates are limited.
 In the solute transport model, the East Ravine Extraction Wells extract at a total rate of only 2 gpm, with the rate divided evenly over all four wells.
 Additionally, a fifth bedrock extraction well (ER-6) is located at Site H and will utilize existing monitoring well MW-70BR-225.
 Elevated Cr(VI) groundwater concentrations were detected at the bottom of this well location and a relatively high groundwater extraction rate could be obtained.
 An extraction rate of 3 gpm was simulated at ER-6.
 The extracted bedrock groundwater from ER-1 through ER-4 and ER-6 is proposed to be injected, as well as with the groundwater from the Transwestern Bench Extraction Wells, into the two TCS Injection Wells.
-The location of the East Ravine Extraction Wells is shown on Figure 6.4-1.
+The location of the East Ravine Extraction Wells is shown on Figure 6.4-2.
 Figure 6.4-4 shows the East Ravine Extraction Wells in cross-section.
 The performance of these five bedrock extraction wells will be evaluated to determine the necessity of additional extraction wells in the East Ravine.
-One future provisional well location has been included in the 60% design to accommodate data collected in the vicinity of Site K (ER-5).
+One future provisional well location has been included in the 90% design to accommodate data collected in the vicinity of Site K (ER-5).
+In addition to ER-5 up to five other provisional East Ravine extraction wells are considered in the general vicinity of the proposed East Ravine extraction wells and are defined as general areas instead of specific points to allow for flexibility (Figure 6.4-2).
 Additional data collection in Sites K and the performance of the East Ravine Extraction Wells will be considered in determining the need for installing this future provisional well.